fallow farming and importance

 General view on fallow farming system

-In fallow farm system, the use of fertilizer is not much needed in the sense that the fallowed piece of land would have regained lost nutrients during the fallowed period or period of rest.
+In a fallow farm system, the use of fertilizer is not much needed in the sense that the fallowed piece of land would have regained lost nutrients during the fallowed period or period of rest.

 Feel free to explore some of our other interesting topics bellow